Tuss4/thetoddbot/README.md

-# thetoddserver
+# The Todd Bot
 A Slack Outgoing Webhook integration in Go, that listens and serves scrubs clips of the todd based on the query.
+This can be easily reconfigured into any type of bot you want.